104H/dyadicdecisionmaking/nojitter.md

-## How to Avoid Jitter in Experiment Display
+## How to Avoid Time Jitter in Psychophysical Experiments

 ### Introduction
 #### Aim of this Document